roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Emily ****** byNonStopFunGuy© With my body building energy, I started to pound the little cunt I was fucking.
+With my body building energy, I started to pound the little cunt I was fucking.
 My meaty ass pumped up and down, driving my shaft in and out of her cunt.
 She started screaming, arching her back, clutching at my ass then at my shoulders.
 I felt her long fingernails gripping me, even scratching me, the pain encouraging me to fuck her even harder.
 Kitty remained at our side, watching every motion, every writhe of her body and each thrust of her husband into the girl.
 I could hear the sloppy sounds of my penis fucking her, combined with her high-pitched wails and my heavy panting.
 Using all my strength in my legs I pounded my dick into her body, plunging deeply over and over, pulling out then thrusting back inside, furiously fucking the slut.

  Used to talking to Kitty in bed, I let the flurry of words out.
 "Fuckin' slut," I moaned at Emily, "soo hot, your body is so fucking hot you bitch, you got me so hard -- fucking you in front of my hot wife, is this what you want, you dirty little cunt?"